 Tennis is divided into two major events: singles and doubles.
 Singles are played one-on-one, while doubles are played two-on-two.
-Two tennis players join forces to compete against another two-player team on opposite ends of the tennis court.
+On opposite sides of the tennis court, two tennis players pair up to play against another two-player side.
 For this article, we will assume that you are already familiar with the fundamentals of tennis.
 Feel free to skip ahead to the topic of your choice.

 - Doubles vs. Singles

 - Where to Receive?

 - Alternative Doubles

 - Positioning and Formations

 - Extra Resource

 A tennis player has less court to cover in doubles because there are 2 players on the team (as opposed to 1 in singles), which makes it less challenging but not necessarily less difficult than singles.
 However, the primary goals in both singles and doubles tennis competitions remain consistent.